Some torsion classes in the Chow ring and cohomology of $BPGL_n$: A Serre spectral sequence, the proof of Theorem

 where $c_i$, the $i$th universal Chern class, is of degree $2i$, and $\mathbf{B}\psi^*$ takes $c_i$ to the $i$th elementary symmetric polynomial in $v_i$'s.

-As in \cite{Gu}, we let $({^KE}_*^{*,*},{^Kd}_*^{*,*})$, $({^T}E_*^{*,*},{^Td}_*^{*,*})$ and $({^UE}_*^{*,*},{^Kd}_*^{*,*})$ denote cohomological Serre spectral sequences with integer coefficients associated to the three homotopy fiber sequences in (\ref{3by3diagram}).
+As in \cite{Gu}, we let $({^KE}_*^{*,*},{^Kd}_*^{*,*})$, $({^T}E_*^{*,*},{^Td}_*^{*,*})$ and $({^UE}_*^{*,*},{^Ud}_*^{*,*})$ denote cohomological Serre spectral sequences with integer coefficients associated to the three homotopy fiber sequences in (\ref{3by3diagram}).
 In particular, we have

 converging to $H^*_{PGL_n}$.
-This spectral sequence is the main object of interest in \cite{Gu} (Gu, 2016).
+This spectral sequence is the main object of interest in \cite{Gu}.
 In principle, using the homological algebra of differential graded algebras, we are able to determine all the differentials of ${^KE}_*^{*,*}$.
 The diagram (\ref{3by3diagram}) then converts the differentials ${^Kd}_*^{*,*}$ to ${^Td}_*^{*,*}$.
-Then we obtain the differentials ${^Ud}_*^{*,*}$ via the following \begin{proposition}[Gu, Proposition 3.8, \cite{Gu}, 2016] Restricted to symmetric polynomials in $v_1, \cdots, v_n$, the differentials $^Td_*^{*,*}$ determine all of the differentials of the form ${^Ud}_{r}^{s-r,t+r-1}$ of ${^UE}_{*}^{*,*}$ such that for any $r'<r$, ${^Td}_{r'}^{s-r',t-r'+1}=0$. \end{proposition} In other words, for each bi-degree $(s,t)$, the first nontrivial differential landing in $^UE_*^{s,t}$ is determined by restricting $^Td_*^{*,*}$ to $^UE_*^{*,*}$.
+Then we obtain some of the differentials ${^Ud}_*^{*,*}$ via the following \begin{lemma} The morphism of spectral sequence ${^UE}_*^{*,*}\rightarrow {^TE}_*{*,*}$ is induced by

+where $h\in H^*(K(\Z,3);\Z)$ and $\sigma_i(t_1,\cdots,t_n)$ is the $i$th elementary symmetric polynomial in $t_1,\cdots,t_n$. \end{lemma} \begin{remark} For the sake of simplicity we drop the symbol $\otimes$ whenever there is no ambiguity. \end{remark} We recall the splitting principle, which asserts that the map